Are you one of those women out there who thinks that you’ll get “too bulky” if you workout with weights? Don’t be.

 If I get to the gym 4x a week, I’m doing at least two days of weight training, if not three; the other time(s), I’ll do cardio.
 So you can do both.

 But a lot of women are busy with jobs & kids.
 They can’t get to the gym 4x per week to get in an all-around workout, so they have to choose — and if your focus is on losing fat, toning your muscles, and feeling stronger, then your choice should be to weight train.

 And I’m by far not the only person preaching this around the fitness industry.

 So what’s my method?
 Glad you asked.
 First, you want to know which muscle areas to target — I isolate my arms, chest, back, and lower body as points of interest.
 Next, decide which weights/machines you want to use.

 For my arms, I mostly use free weights, dumbbells.
 For my chest, I do a bench press.
-In case of my back, I do lat pulldowns.
+In the case of my back, I do lat pulldowns.
 And for my legs and lower body, I do squats.
-And as a more general, all around workout, I use my rower.
+And as a more general, all-around workout, I use my rower.

 Then you just have to determine the number of reps and sets.
 A good rule of thumb is to pick a weight level that makes you fatigued after you get up to your 12th rep. If you can do more than 12 reps easily at a certain weight, then it’s likely too easy.

 On the other hand, if you’re having trouble even doing five reps, it’s likely too heavy.
 So pick 12 reps as a good starting point.
 As for sets, I like to do four of each.
 So 48 reps of each exercise, then it’s on to the next one.